 - Acetylcholine is a chemical that is an anti-adrenaline and is involved in the parasympathetic nervous system.

 These two systems are in balance, and yet need to respond to routine changes in the body that happens throughout the day.

-to increase, the heart muscle to contract or squeeze more forcefully, and blood vessels to constrict or narrow.
+- Almost immediately, the sympathetic system is stimulated, causing the heart rate to increase, the heart muscle to contract or squeeze more forcefully, and blood vessels to constrict or narrow.

-- All of these actions serve to increase blood pressure so that an adequate amount of blood can still be pumped to the brain
+- All of these actions serve to increase blood pressure so that an adequate amount of blood can still be pumped to the brain and other organs.

 - Without these changes, gravity would cause the blood to remain in the lowest part of the body and away from the brain, causing symptoms of lightheadedness or even passing out.

 Orthostatic hypotension is not a disease or a complaint from an individual; it is an abnormal change in blood pressure and heart rate associated with an illness.

 When the brain does not get enough blood supply, it begins to shut down.